Gay travel means different things to different people.

 Check out our top gay travel destinations in Europe for inspiration.

 It took years for Ben to convince me to go on a cruise, let alone a gay one!
-However, I am now completely sold and we will be going on our second gay cruise in 2020.
+However, I am now completely sold and we will be going on our third gay cruise soon

 Whilst gay tours provide a safe space within your group, gay cruises take this one step further by creating what we would call a huge gay utopia.